-Following the enactment of Section 457A of the U.S. Internal Revenue Code of 1986, as amended (the "Tax Code"), in 2008, each Named Executive Officer's employment agreement was amended to preserve the rollowing the entactment of section 457A of the 0.S.
-Internal Revenue Code or 1986, as arimented (fire 1 ax Code), in 2006, each niveral content of the company upon the original execution of the employment agreement.
+Following the enactment of Section 457A of the U.S. Internal Revenue Code of 1986, as amended (the "Tax Code"), in 2008, each Named Executive Officer's employment agreement was amended to preserve the economics agreed to by each executive and the Company upon the original execution of the employment agreement.
 The amounts in this column represent a prepayment of severance benefits to which the Named Executive Officers are entitled pursuant to their amended employment agreements and do not represent extra-contractual or additional payments not otherwise due.
-The amount is calculated as the incremental change in the non-compete consideration to which an executive would become entitled upon a future termination of employment in respect of the executive's change in salary as of December 31, 2012, from the salary as of December 31, 2011.
-Such amounts are subject to clawback in the event of a future termination for cause or a violation of the restrictive covenants contained information on the executive's employment agreement.
-Pursuant to the terms of Mr. O'Donnell's Restated Employment Agreement, he will not be entitled to receive yearly prepayments in future years.
-For additional information on the amounts disclosed in this column and Section 457A of the Tax Code, please see the discussion below under "Potential Payments Upon a Termination or Change in Control-Severance Payments and Benefits."
+The amount is calculated as the incremental change in the non-compete consideration to which an executive would become entitled upon a future termination of employment in respect of the executive's change in salary as of December 31, 2012, from the salary as of December 31, 2012.
+Such amounts are subject to clawback in the event of a future termination for cause or a violation of the restrictive covenants contained in the executives' employment agreements.
+Pursuant to the terms of Mr. O'Donnell's Restated Employment Agreement, he will not be entitled to preayments in future years.
+For additional information on the amounts disclosed in this column and Section 457A of the Tax Code, please see the discussion below under "Potential Payments Upon a Termination or Change in Control-Severance Pay